jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-transfer.rst

 .. note::

-    The SDK will automatically create any necessary directories when downloading the objects in the bucket.
+    The |sdk-php| automatically creates any necessary directories when downloading the objects that are in the bucket.

 You can include a key prefix in the |S3| URI after the bucket to download only objects stored under a "pseudo-folder".
 The following example downloads